• Skip to main content

 Instructions

 • If you purchased frozen duck, make sure to defrost the frozen duck in the refrigerator for a couple of days.
-Once the duck is completely defrosted (in the refrigerator), take the duck out of the refrigerator 30 minutes prior to cooking to bring it more or less to room temperature.
+Once the duck is completely thawed (in the refrigerator), take the duck out of the refrigerator 30 minutes before cooking to bring it more or less to room temperature.

 • Remove the giblets from inside the duck.
 Rinse the duck, inside and outside, with cold water.
 Pat dry with paper towels.

 • Set the duck on the working surface.
-Score the duck's skin on the breast in a diamond pattern, making sure you only cut the skin, without reaching the meat.
+Score the duck's skin on the breast in a diamond pattern, ensuring you only cut the skin, without reaching the meat.
 Poke the other fatty parts of the duck with the tip of the knife all over, to ensure fat release, especially in very fatty parts.
-You don’t need to poke the duck legs as the skin is pretty thin there (except for where the duck legs connect to the duck body).
-Season the duck very generously with salt both inside the cavity of the duck and outside on the skin, legs, all over.
+You don’t need to poke the duck legs as the skin is pretty thin there (except where the duck legs connect to the duck body).
+Season the duck generously with salt both inside the duck's cavity and outside on the skin, legs, and all over.
 Place the duck breast side up.

 • Put 5 chopped garlic cloves and lemon slices inside the duck cavity (these are just for flavor, not for eating - you will discard them after cooking).
 The duck will have flapping skin on both ends - fold that skin inwards, to hold the garlic and lemon inside.
 Tie up the duck legs with butcher's twine.